Student Employment Handbook - Employment Pay Plan, Payroll and Benefits

 Bi-weekly Payroll Schedule

 - All student employees will be paid according to the bi-weekly payroll schedule established by the Payroll Office.
+The schedule can be found in Flashline on the Employee Dashboard.

 - Paycheck generation requires that the entire student hiring process be completed by the bi-weekly payroll schedule deadlines, including the upload of position details to Banner.